A New Trump Administration

 Senior fellow Tara Sonenshine writes a piece for The Conversation on whether American political divisions reflect social attitudes.
 (February 11)

-Ahead of Narendra Modi's visit to meet Donald Trump, Murrow Center executive director Donald Heflin speaks to Voice of America about India’s role in US-China competition.
+Ahead of Narendra Modi's visit to meet Donald Trump, Murrow Center executive director Donald Heflin speaks to Voice of America about India’s role in U.S.-China competition.
 (February 10)

 Fletcher alumnus Timothy Aeppel reports for Reuters on how American manufacturing companies are responding to Trump's tariffs.
 (February 10)